We Stop Unwanted Calls and Debt Collector Harassment.

 As of May 2018, the BBB has given Accounts Receivable Consultants a rating of F. The BBB has closed 27 complaints against ARC in the preceding 3 years, with 13 complaints closed in the past 12 months.
 Complaints are fairly evenly split between those alleging problems with billing and collections and those alleging problems with customer service.
 Since March 2015, the Consumer Financial Protection Bureau (CFPB) has closed 7 complaints against ARC.
 Justia lists at least 1 case of civil litigation involving ARC.

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely ARC would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 Absolutely.
 Here are some Sample Complaints